sanithps98/sanithps98/README.md

 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>

-  - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  - 🤔 &nbsp; Exploring new technologies and developing software solutions & quick hacks.
   - 🎓 &nbsp; Pursuing Computer Science and Engineering.
   - 💼 &nbsp; I’m currently working on Full Stack Development projects.
-  - 🌱 &nbsp; Learning more about Backend Architectures and Frontend Development.
+  - 🌱 &nbsp; Learning more about Backend Architectures and Software Development.
-  - ✍️ &nbsp; Pursuing Competitive Programming and Gaming as hobbies/side hustles.
+  - Just a wandering soul, in need of an exciting new adventure ! 👣 🧭 🌍 🚩
 </div>
 </div>